SGM8639/SGM8639/README.md

-Hello There, I’m Sk Gouse Mohiddin, Talent acquisition professional with 3+ years of experience specialized in integrating and developing stategic recruitment operations.
+Hello There, I’m Sk Gouse Mohiddin, Talent acquisition professional with over 3+ years of experience, specialized in integrating stategic recruitment operations and enhancing work culture by helping teams to develop growth mindset.

 ![pikachu](https://github.com/user-attachments/assets/dfdf44ae-1ab8-4d63-87e2-a3be859c1a1e)